 Plus, business skills are essential if you are going to be a freelance sports massage therapist, as you need to be able to market yourself and build your business.

-As mentioned earlier, there are no set massage therapist qualification requirements however you will need to have qualifications for only for insurance but to establish yourself as a professional massage therapist.
+As mentioned earlier, there are no set massage therapist qualification requirements however you will need to have qualifications not only for insurance but also to establish yourself as a professional massage therapist.

 Plus, the Council for Soft Tissue Therapies, the governing body for massage therapy, recommends that all therapists undertake training for at least six months full-time or 12 months part-time.